CastlesBackup/IpLogParser/README.md

 This python script is used to find a list of ip adress in a log file.

-IPListFile : File containig a list of ip adress
+-i IPListFile : File containig a list of ip adress

-logFile : File we want to find ip adress from the IPListFile below
+-l logFile : File we want to find ip adress from the IPListFile below

-outputFileIPFound : All ip found will be saved in this file prefixed by datetime like 20210403_outputFileIPFound.txt
+-o outputFileIPFound : All ip found will be saved in this file prefixed by datetime like 20210403_outputFileIPFound.txt

 if we want to have the count of each ip adress found, add -c to the command line